 The main thing I love about this cake is the texture.
-It is somewhat dense and has this custard-like center.
+It is somewhat dense and has this “creamy” center that reminds me of custard.
 It’s also not too sweet, so it’s a great option for breakfast.
 Served warm and drizzled with a little maple syrup?
 SO perfect.

 It’s studded with caramelized maple apples, a swirl of brown butter, and creamy ricotta cheese.
 I am absolutely loving ricotta cheese in everything right now, both sweet and savory dishes.

-I think this would make for the best Thanksgiving breakfast to start the day on a really lovely note (even though it will be a toss-up with these doughnuts), or even for an afternoon snack with a hot cup of coffee.
+I think this would make for the best Thanksgiving breakfast to start the day on a really lovely note (even though it will be a toss-up between this pumpkin bread), or even for an afternoon snack with a hot cup of coffee.

 Maple Apple Ricotta Cake